Develop a sound understanding of Adoption

 Adopting a child under HAMA requires extreme due diligence and extra care by the adoptive parent(s) because adoptions under HAMA are unregulated, infested with middlemen and fraught with risks.
 Read our Blog: HAMA – Legal, but Lethal to gain an understanding of adopting a child under HAMA.
 Parents are also requested to seek a counsellor’s advice if they wish to adopt a child under HAMA.
 An overview of HAMA and JJ Act is as provided below.

-• Only a Hindu parent can adopt a Hindu child from another Hindu Parent
+- Only a Hindu parent can adopt a child from another Hindu Parent

-• There is no official agency or repository maintaining data on children available in adoption
+- There is no agency maintaining data on children available in adoption

 Salient provisions of HAMA can be accessed here